by Texas Homesteader ~

 But being a Homestead dog certainly has its challenges too.
 Of course we do all we can to protect her from fleas.

-Spot-On Treatments – We tried the spot-on treatment where you squeeze the flea control liquid between the dog’s shoulders.
+We tried the spot-on treatment where you squeeze the flea control liquid between the dog’s shoulders.
 But for us it was only semi-successful.
+The cheap stuff at the store was not effective at all.
+And the stuff you buy from your vet was more effective, but it was expensive.
 Plus it only lasted about 30 days before needing to be re-purchased and applied.

-Flea Collars – We tried various flea collars – some were more expensive than others.
+We also tried various flea collars – some were more expensive than others.
 In our experience though, most collars promised results that just weren’t delivered.
 Perhaps since she roams with us on pastures and wide-open spaces, many of those collars just weren’t enough for her.

-Seresto Flea Collar – The only flea collar that would work long-term for Bailey is the *Seresto Flea Collar.
+The only flea collar that would work long-term for Bailey is the Seresto flea collar.
 It’s more expensive, but it lasts 6-8 months.
 And it works great on her.
 So we make sure she’s always protected with a Seresto collar.

-But even then, occasionally we run into a situation…
+But even though we keep her protected from fleas, occasionally we run into a situation…

 During a trip to a heavily flea-infested area we found ourselves battling those itchy little beasts.
-Her collar would protect her in the long-term, but what about the torture she was dealing with right now??
+Her Seresto collar would protect her in the long-term.
+But what about the torture she was dealing with right now??

 That intense itching was driving her crazy.
 And we also worried that fleas would end up in our home to reproduce & antagonize her over & over again.

-So during this particularly troublesome time in dealing with fleas we decided to give her a Dawn bath.
-It did help with the immediate flea issue, but it dried out her skin terribly.
+While it did help with the immediate flea issue, it dried out her skin terribly.
 She was itching and scratching almost as badly as she was when she was suffering with flea bites!

 That combination’s just got to be effective!

-I remember when the kids were little and would have an itchy rash of some sort, an oatmeal bath would certainly provide them comfort.
+I remember when our kids were little and would have an itchy rash of some sort, an oatmeal bath would certainly provide them comfort.
 Oatmeal is great for soothing dry, itchy skin.

 I typically bathe Bailey in the kitchen sink.
 It’s easier for me to bathe her while I’m standing.
 Plus I can use the sink sprayer to make sure I get every last bit of shampoo off of her.